helkebir/CFD-Sandbox/README.md

 * BodyTube
 * BottomCap

 Note that the exist both in meter and millimeter format.
 The files in meters are marked by the `_m` suffix.
 Note that the RocketBody files combines all three consituents as one solid, and not as separate solids as is normally the case.
+Files that adhere to this structure are currently being tested.